gvwilson/sdxjs/en/src/async-programming/index.md

 ### Trace file loading {: .exercise}

-Suppose we want are loading a YAML configuration file using the promisified version of the `fs` library.
+Suppose we are loading a YAML configuration file using the promisified version of the `fs` library.
 In what order do the print statements in this test program appear and why?